ColdBox/ColdBox-Async-Programming-and-Scheduling-Training/readme.md

-# To The Future With `cbFutures` 🚀
+# Async Programming and Scheduling 🚀🚀🚀

-> by Luis Majano - Ortus Solutions
+> by Eric Peterson & Luis Majano - Ortus Solutions

 In this session we will explore the **asynchronous** and **parallel** programming constructs built into **ColdBox 6**.
 Java has supported a robust and functional approach to asynchronous programming since JDK8 and now it is available to us all in the Coldfusion (CFML) ⚡ World!
 To the future!